Hot cold drinks

 Instructions

-1. Dissolve the agar for a few minutes in a bit of Lychee juice.
+- Dissolve the agar in a bit of Lychee juice for a few minutes.

-4. Once boiling is done, put it on a side, it will become a firm gel, usually within a few minutes.
+- Set it aside once it is done boiling; it will become a firm gel, usually within a few minutes.

-8. Use sake or similar glass for the drink.
+- Use sake or a similar glass for the drink.

-10. After carefully removing the divider, the gel part of the drink will hold the warm part of the drink.
+- After carefully removing the divider, the gel portion of the drink will hold the warm portion.

-11. Timing is important as the hot agar sake base will start slowly jellifying in about 10-15 min.
+- Timing is important as the hot agar sake base will slowly jellify in 10-15 min.

 Notes

-Different Agar products might need an adjustment of the amount need it.
-I bought one time flavored Agar from an Asian store, and I had to increase the amount to 2.5 gr, 0.8% of total liquid volume, to make it work.
+Different Agar products might need an adjustment of the required amount.
+I bought a one-time flavoured Agar from an Asian store and had to increase the amount to 2.5 gr, 0.8% of the total liquid volume, to make it work.

 Ideas: